astronomer/airflow-guides/guides/astro-cli.md

 ### CLI Help

-The CLI includes a help command, descriptions, as well as usage info for subcommands.
+The CLI includes a help command and descriptions, as well as usage info for subcommands.

 To see the help overview: